LAStools/LAStools/bin/lasclip_README.txt

--ignore_first_of_many                : ignores first returns (but only those of multi-returns) -ignore_intermediate                 : ignores intermediate returns -ignore_last_of_many                 : ignores last returns (but only those of multi-returns)

-... more to come ...

--dont_remove_empty_files             : do not remove files that have zero points remaining from disk -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers -olay                                : write or append classification changes to a LASlayers *.lay file -olaydir E:\my_layers                : write the output *.lay file in directory E:\my_layers
+-ignore_first_of_many                : ignores first returns (but only those of multi-returns) -ignore_intermediate                 : ignores intermediate returns -ignore_last_of_many                 : ignores last returns (but only those of multi-returns) -classify_as 6                      : set classification code of points outside the shape to 6 -dont_remove_empty_files             : do not remove files that have zero points remaining from disk -ilay [n]                            : apply [n] or all LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers -olay                                : write or append classification changes to a LASlayers *.lay file -olaydir E:\my_layers                : write the output *.lay file in directory E:\my_layers